 Research shows your child’s immune system will not be fully mature for many years.
 While it is developing, she will be protected by being breastfed.
 Her own immune system also develops more rapidly than does baby who is fed formula.

 Does this mean breastfed babies never get sick?
 No, they can and do.
 However, the illness is generally less severe and less lengthy than if the baby were not receiving his mother’s milk.

-Breastfeeding your baby has health benefits for you, too.
-Mothers that breastfeed return to their pre-pregnancy weight sooner and have lower rates of breast, cervical, ovarian and uterine cancer.
+Mothers who breastfeed can have lower rates of breast, cervical, ovarian and uterine cancer.
 Breastfeeding helps your uterus return to normal and decreases blood loss after your baby is born.
 You may also experience a break from your period for as long as 12 months.

 Many medical organizations strongly recommend breastfeeding, including The American Academy of Pediatrics (AAP) and the American College of Obstetricians and Gynecologists.

 1. American Academy of Pediatrics.
 Breastfeeding and the Use of Human Milk.

 2. American College of Obstetricians and Gynecologists.
 Breastfeeding.